carpentries-incubator/shell-extras/_episodes/02-ssh.md

 we have to first log in to that machine.
 We call this a [remote login]({{ page.root }}/reference/{{ site.index }}#remote-login).

-In order for us to be able to login, the remote computer must be runing a [remote login server]({{ page.root }}/reference/{{ site.index }}#remote-login-server) and we will run a client program that can talk to that server.
+In order for us to be able to login, the remote computer must be running a [remote login server]({{ page.root }}/reference/{{ site.index }}#remote-login-server) and we will run a client program that can talk to that server.
 The client program passes our login credentials to the remote login server